stavrakas13/TollAnalysisWebApp/README.md

     UML Diagrams
     Open API Specifications

+**Depedencies**

+    You need the depedencies to run it properly.
+For cli-client you need to npm link.
+For front-end npm start, for back-end node server.js to run it.

+**Database**

+    In order to fullfill your MYSQL DB, you need to go to /uploads directory and run --> python3 passages2mysql.py passes14.csv.

 Disclaimer: This project was created for educational purposes only and is not intended for commercial use.

 My Contributions